 Make your decision based on facts.
 Ask your prospective agents plenty of questions, how many properties have they sold recently?
 Have they sold any properties in your area?
 How do they market properties etc.?

-If you are unsure of where to start, then a great avenue is to contact the experienced team at LWK – 018603268
+If you are unsure of where to start when selling a house in Ireland, then a great avenue is to contact the experienced team at LWK – 018603268

 Prepare the property for the market.